 - Inadequate showing of Employer/Employee relationship – An H-1B employer is required to point out a work site or location where the H-1B beneficiary will work.
 However, if the H-1B petition mentions that the employee will work offsite at a client location; this may raise questions and concerns about whether the beneficiary will truly be working for the petitioning employer, or the employer is simply trying to get around the rules by acting as a “job shop” and placing the employees on subcontracting assignments.
 Therefore, the USIC will require from the employer to provide proof that the H-1B employee will be managed and “controlled” by the Petitioner and the subcontracting company (third party worksite) will have no authority over (hire, fire, payment of salary) the H-1B worker.
 You also need to submit an H-1B application with work contract agreements between the H-1B petitioner and third-party worksite.

-- Insufficient fees filed – Another reason for H1B extension denial is inability to pay sufficient fees while filing for the petition.
-It is important to keep yourself updated with the current laws and regulations to prevent any unnecessary delays, such as, the basic filing fee for the I-129 petition has increased from $325 to $460, and the additional H-1B fees has increased $2000 to $4000.
+- Insufficient fees filed – Another reason for H1B extension denial is the inability to pay sufficient fees while filing for the petition.
+It is important to keep yourself updated with the current laws and regulations to prevent any unnecessary delays, such as the basic filing fee for the I-129 petition has increased from $325 to $460, and the additional H-1B fees have increased from $2000 to $4000.

 - Improper Delivery – Some petitioners make the foolish mistake of sending the documents and payments to the wrong service center or using an un-bonded delivery service when filing for an H-1B transfer.
 It is therefore recommended to check all dates and signatures as well as your assigned service center.
 Also, do not deliver the documents by hand or through any other unofficial method.
 Always use one of the officially trusted delivery services such as FedEx, UPS, or USPS.